akhanalcs/dotnet-kafka/README.md

 ### Committed Offsets
 The concept of committed comes only when there is a consumer group.

-When a consumer reads messages from a partition, it keeps track of the last processed offset.

 The committed offset points to the next message that will be processed in the future.
 For eg: When you commit offset 3, you're telling Kafka that your consumer has successfully processed the record upto offset 2 and is ready to consume the record at offset 3.

 Each partition of a Kafka topic has its own set of offsets, which indicate the last message that was successfully processed by the consumer group for that partition.